How to Use the FX Terminal

 Right Panel

 Current policy rates for all eight G8 central banks (Fed, ECB, BoE, BoJ, RBA, BoC, SNB, RBNZ), updated daily from official CB sources.
-The trend column shows the direction of the current rate cycle: ↑ Hiking, ↓ Cutting, or → Hold.
+The trend column shows the direction of the most recent rate cycle: ↑ Hiking, ↓ Cutting, or — Hold.
+The trend resets to neutral (—) after approximately 90 days without a policy move — regardless of the prior cycle direction.

 Key Correlations